top of page

 Each time I visit the walrus colony at Borebukta, I try to focus on something different.
 In 2019, the wrinkled, warty textures and battle scars of the large cow walruses made for some interesting 'landscape' photographs.
 This year, after a bit of unsuccessful experimenting from the rib boat, it was this arctic tern, and the curious expressions of the walruses watching on, which got my attention.

-Arctic Fox - Svalbard, Arctic Norway
+Kittiwake - Svalbard, Arctic Circle

 As foxes scavenge around the edge of town, it is irresistible to show them within the human landscape.
 This bold female fox passed by this house like clockwork in the early mornings, expecting chicken bones from the homeowner.
 A couple of times she sat right below the window, looking like a pet cat.
 I could have taken a tighter shot, but I loved the building's shapes and colours, and the window's drawn curtains which tell a story of their own.